wwillfred/Unity-WebGL-Kubernetes/README.md

 open http://<External IP>
 ```
 Then wait for your browser to open the page.
-You should now see a running WebGL build of your game!
+You should now see a running WebGL build of the game!

-### Remove AKS resources
+### Remove AKS resources $$$
 ```zsh
 az aks stop --name Game --resource-group GameRG az aks delete --name Game --resource-group GameRG